AMReX-Combustion/PeleLM/Docs/source/GettingStarted.rst

     TOP = /path/to/PeleProduction/Submodules

 such that the following lines provide path to `PeleLM` and its dependencies.
+Note that an absolute path in needed.

 2. Edit the ``GNUmakefile`` to ensure that the following are set: ::

     DIM = 2
-    COMP = gnu (or your favorite C++/F90 compiler suite) DEBUG = TRUE
+    COMP = gnu (or your favorite C++/F90 compiler suite) DEBUG = FALSE
     USE_MPI = FALSE
     USE_OMP = FALSE